 - Both taste BETTER after a frost and when they start to soften (sweeter, richer, and more flavorful).

-- Neither will soften on the tree immediately after a frost or a freeze.
+- Neither will soften on the tree immediately after a frost or a *light freeze. (*They will begin to soften and degrade in quality once temps start dipping into the low 20sF.)
 The quickest way to get them to soften is to remove them from the tree and store them indoors after a frost/freeze.
 For longer storage (weeks or months) store them at room temp.
 For faster softening, store them in your fridge, and they’ll start softening within a week.
 Or for immediate softening, put them in your freezer for one night, thaw them, and eat them within a day.

 - This year, we’ve left an “experimental persimmon” on both our trees to see how the weather and time duration impacts the fruit texture.
 We’ve already had two nights where temps stayed below the mid-20s for most of the night.
 Neither fruit has significantly softened – even two weeks later.
 It seems that staying attached to the tree somehow moderates the sugar/water flow in such a way as to inhibit fruit freeze damage/ripening.
 Hopefully, no squirrels eat our experimental persimmons before we can conclude our experiment!